 Taking a closer look at the model-implied point estimates of the individual treatment effects, for all three outcomes, some women experienced negative effects and some women experienced positive effects of hormonal contraceptive use.
-However, the point estimates of individual treatment effects were estimated very imprecisely, so that only a-few of them were significantly different from zero when considered in isolation.
+However, the point estimates of individual treatment effects were estimated very imprecisely, so that only few of them were significantly different from zero when considered in isolation.
 Putting these pieces together, while we can say that heterogeneity was high, the number of observations per woman was not sufficient to estimate anyone's treatment effect with certainty (see Table 6).
 Figure 7 displays selected individual treatment effects (as displaying all of them would not be legible).
-The figure includes all women, who contributed at least 11 observations waves to the model (7 observations waves for desired sexual frequency) and reported using non-hormonal and hormonal contraception at least once.
-The large confidence intervals - even for the women who were included in at least 11 (or 7) waves - illustrate the uncertainty in the estimates of the individual treatment effects.
-To provide an additional quantification of this uncertainty To quantify this uncertainty in familiar terms, we computed the reliability of the estimated random slopes.
+The figure includes all women who contributed at least 11 observations to the model (7 observations for desired sexual frequency) and reported using non-hormonal and hormonal contraception at least once.
+The large confidence intervals illustrate the uncertainty in the estimates of the individual treatment effects.
+To provide an additional quantification of this uncertainty, we computed the reliability of the estimated random slopes.
 To get an estimate of the unweighted reliability, we subtracted the fraction of the uncertainty of the random slope (reflected by the variance across MCMC draws) by the average between-person variance (reflected by the variance of the random slope) from 1 (see Arslan, 2024, for a detailed description of this procedure and the code that we adjusted for our analysis).
-The reliability of the random slopes for all outcomes was very low (≤ .17, see last column in Table 6), indicating a high uncertainty in the estimates of the individual treatment effects.
+The reliability of the random slopes for all outcomes was very low ( $\leq .17$ , see last column in Table 6), indicating a high uncertainty in the estimates of the individual treatment effects.